nickeubank/polling_access_project/content/authors/pranav-manjunath/_index.md

 bio: Pranav Manjunath is a 2nd Year Masters Student of Data Science at Duke University.

 interests:
-- Basketball Analytics
+- ML and AI for Healthcare (HealthAI)
-- Quantitative Social Science
+- Deep Learning
-- Data Story Telling
+- Survival Analysis

 education:
   courses: